Dingras: Demographics

-In the 2020 census, the population of Dingras was 40,127 people, with a density of sigfig 40,127/96.00.
+In the 2024 census, the population of Dingras was 40,176 people, with a density of sigfig 40,176/96.00.

+Economy

+Out of the total area 6,305 hectares is devoted to rice and corn production.
+Dingras is known as one of the rice-producing municipalities in Ilocos Norte.
+Other non-productive areas are devoted to livestock production, swine production and other livelihood projects.
+Most of the population are engaged in farming as the primary source of income.

 Longest Bibingka

 On October 9, 2007, Dingras, Ilocos Norte, Philippines sought a Guinness World Record certification after baking a kilometer-long "cassava bibingka" (native cake) made from 1,000 kilos of cassava and eaten by 1,000 residents.